submariner-io/submariner-website/src/content/quickstart/_index.en.md

 ## Support Matrix

 Submariner is designed to be cloud provider agnostic, and should run in any standard Kubernetes cluster.
-Submariner has been tested with and known to be working properly with the following cloud environments:

-{{% notice tip %}}
-Are you using Submariner in an environment which is not described here?
-Please [let us know](../contributing/website) so that we can update this document.
-{{% /notice %}}

-### Cloud Providers

-* AWS
-* VMware vSphere
-* OpenStack
-* GCP

-### Kubernetes CNI Plugins

-Presently, Submariner has been tested with the following CNI Plugins that leverage kube-proxy with iptables mode:
+Presently, Submariner has been tested with the following network (CNI) Plugins that leverage kube-proxy with iptables mode:

 * [OpenShift-SDN](https://github.com/openshift/sdn)
 * [Weave](https://github.com/weaveworks/weave)